-Hyperpigmentation is common in dark skin and occurs when an area of skin becomes darker than the surrounding skin, usually in a patch or spot.
+Hyperpigmentation is common in dark skin and occurs when an area of skin becomes darker than the surrounding skin.
 It is typically longer lasting and more challenging to treat in darker than lighter skin tones.

 Hyperpigmentation is not harmful but may cause some people to feel anxious or self-conscious about their appearance.